learn-co-curriculum/dsc-cumulative-distribution-function-lab/README.md

 > CDFs are implemented with two sorted lists: one list which contains the potential outcome values of your discrete distribution, and another list which contains cumulative probabilities.

-Following this, we now have a list of possible values, and a second list containing cumulative probabilities for each value.
+Following this, we now have a list of possible values and a second list containing cumulative probabilities for each value.
 Let's go ahead and plot these values in matplotlib using a bar plot.
 * Use `dice_lst` for x-axis and `dice_cum` for y-axis